GoLangsam/dotgo/README.md

 Please accepty my apologies if this creates any kind of confusion in Your mind.
 And *Yes* - I may deserve blames and flames not having taken time to research the name beforehand ...

+---
+Your suggestions, remarks, questions and/or contributions are welcome ;-)

+---
+## Think deep - code happy - be simple - see clear :-)

+---
 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!